slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I’m suspicious of people who don’t like dogs, but I trust a dog when it doesn’t like a person."
 -- Bill Murray*

-> *"A drunk man’s words, are a sober man’s thoughts."
+> *"A drunk man’s words, are a sober man’s thoughts." (...)
+"When the character of a man is not clear to you, look at his friends."
--- Proverb*
+-- Proverbs*

 > *"A great man is hard on himself; a small man is hard on others." (...)
 "What the superior man seeks is in himself; what the small man seeks is in others."